-The calcium carbonate (Sigma-Aldrich) used in the solid state reaction for CT obtainment is a commercial product mainly featured by its high purity ($\geq 99.0\%$) and 47.8% loss on fire.
-The used anatase is a white titanium pigment commercially named TIONA (≥99.0%) and manufactured by Crystal Brazil S.A.
-The XRD patterns of used raw materials are show in Figure 1.
+The rutile ore has 87.91% titanium dioxide (TiO2) in the rutile phase, and the second most abundant phase present is zirconium (ZrO2) with 4.41%.
+The calcium carbonate (Sigma-Aldrich) used in the solid state reaction for CT obtainment is a commercial product mainly featured by its high purity (\geq 99.94%) and 47.8% loss on fire.
+The rutile ore comes from the Guaju mine (PB) ore, the XRD patterns of used raw materials are show in Figure 1.